Second Session:

-Throughout the year, MSFAA’s DEI team will offer a series of professional development webinars designed to enhance members' knowledge and skills in addressing Diversity, Equity, and Inclusion (DEI) within higher education.
-Our goal is to bridge knowledge gaps, shed light on critical DEI topics, and equip members with practical insights that support our diverse populations, from students and departments to community partners, ultimately enriching our understanding as individuals and professionals.
+Throughout the year, MSFAA’s team will offer a series of professional development webinars designed to enhance members' knowledge and skills within higher education.
+Our goal is to bridge knowledge gaps, shed light on critical topics, and equip members with practical insights that support our various populations, from students and departments to community partners, ultimately enriching our understanding as individuals and professionals.

 This webinar explores how we interpret data and connect it to assumptions of who we serve in the financial aid process and decision-making.
 FAFSA data provides a wide lens into people's experiences which may lead to automatic judgments or stereotypes that individuals may hold, often without awareness.
 In the context of financial aid, assumptions can affect the assessment of students' needs, the allocation of funds, and the overall fairness of financial support decisions.
-The session will highlight common data points —such as racial, socioeconomic, and gender—and examine their potential impact on both applicants and decision-makers.
-The webinar will also offer strategies for identifying behaviors that promote more equitable and inclusive environments and financial aid practices.
+The session will highlight common data points and examine their potential impact on both applicants and decision-makers.

 About the Presenter: Aura Jimena Cazares